top of page

 About

-Inspired by the diverse manifestations of the ocean, the contemplative principles of Buddhism, and the aesthetics inherent in Japanese Wabi Sabi, her work focused the repetition of geometric forms, reflecting their correspondence at both microscopic and macroscopic levels.
+Her work is focused the repetition of geometric forms, reflecting their correspondence at both microscopic and macroscopic levels.

 Glossy resin surfaces and vivid colors attract the eye, while abstract forms appear to shift and move endlessly across the surface.
 The circular shapes are enlivened through techniques of repetition, layering, and transparency.
 In this manner, Parish establishesa space for abstract experience and metaphysical contemplation.